Oregon State Beavers: Rowing

-Oregon State has long been a powerhouse for men's rowing, providing 13 different athletes to the highest levels of rowing in the U.S. And over the past five years, a pair of former Beavers have represented America and the Oregon State rowing program particularly well.
-Most recently these athletes include Josh Inman, Joey Hansen and Chris Callaghan.
+Oregon State has provided 13 different athletes to the highest levels of rowing in the U.S. Over the past five years, a pair of former Beavers have represented America and the Oregon State rowing program.
+Most recently, these athletes include Josh Inman, Joey Hansen and Chris Callaghan.

 Crew was established at Oregon State College on October 13, 1927, when the University of California presented two rowing shells to the school.
 The sport was initially organized as an intramural activity pitting the various academic classes against one another.

 Throughout its history, rowing at Oregon State has been led by committed and visionary coaching.
 The school's first crew coach was James C. Othus, a former collegiate rower at Cornell University, who guided the program from its origin in 1927.
 Ed Stevens, another Cornell alumnus who had coached the Harvard University for three seasons, took over in 1932.
 Stevens would lead the program until 1949, during which time the Beavers gained recognition and respect as a highly competitive crew.

 Karl Drlica took over from Coach Stevens and would lead the program for the next 30 years.
 One of Coach Drlica's first moves was to establish women as an integral part of the program when he started intramural competition in 1952.
 OSU was one of the first collegiate programs to support women's rowing.

 The achievements of Coach Drlica and his crews were recognized in 1967 when the Board of Intercollegiate Athletics accepted the men's heavyweight crew as a varsity sport.
 Ten years later, Coach Drlica would orchestrate the elevation of women's and lightweight rowing to varsity status as well.

 In 1983 the athletic department hired Dave Emigh to assist with the crew program and in 1985 he was named the head coach.
 Emigh spent 11 years at OSU and continued to develop the program with the same innovative styles of his predecessors.
 Under Emigh, the crew achieved stability within the athletic department and firmly established itself as a leader in West Coast rowing.